How can you provide the best customer service in hotels during pre-stay?

-She also stressed the importance of getting back to potential customers quickly, be reliable, and deliver what you said you would be delivering.
+She also stressed the importance of getting back to potential customers quickly, being reliable, and delivering what you said you would be delivering.

 Jutta pointed out that agents so often spend so much time with a customer you give them all the information.
 Hotel agents tell them everything they want to know but they don’t ask for the business at the end.
 Which can be as simple as saying: “Can I make this reservation for you?” before you hang up the phone.

-Or answering an email, instead of you writing: “Sorry, we don’t have any more available rooms.”, why don’t you offer alternative dates?
+Regarding emails, when answering one, instead of writing: “Sorry, we don’t have any more available rooms.”, why don’t you offer alternative dates?
 More often than not, travelers might be interested in staying at your hotel for at least a few days on their next trip.

 Whatever your customer is asking for that you can’t provide, don’t say a simple NO. Give them an option, a solution, so they have a reason to stay.